In-Depth Render Settings

 Secondary Bounce Reflection Throughput Threshold set to 0.

-Reflection paths due to fresnel are no longer traced when below this threshold.
+Reflection paths due to Fresnel are no longer traced when below this threshold.
 Lower values give a higher quality output.

 Fractional Cutout Opacity set to Enabled.